 Solid Wood Care

-Our solid wood pieces are hand finished with a natural oil rub.
-An oil rubbed finish is a more permeable and less intrusive method that allows the grain and natural tactility of wood to show thru.
-This approach creates a more direct connection between the user and the wood.
-Sealed and varnished wood is wrapped in a protective, artificial barrier, which limits and negates our engagement with the wood.
-We use solid wood, for its durability, beauty, and tactile qualities.
+Our solid wood pieces are hand-finished with a natural oil rub, which is a more permeable and less intrusive method that allows the grain and natural essence to show through.
+Unlike sealed and varnished wood, our pieces are not wrapped in an artificial protective barrier.
+It’s a conscious decision to use solid wood for its durability, beauty, and tactile qualities, encouraging interaction and a feeling of connectivity.

 We believe our products age very well.
 This is a conscious decision, which is the primary reason why we work with solid woods.
 Solid woods, as opposed to veneers, absorb nicks and scratches, thus gathering mementos of its life and interactions with its owners.

-Solid wood is affected by daylight and humidity.
 Please know that exposure to direct sunlight may cause color differences in the wood.
+Humidity is also a factor to be aware of.

-We recommend cleaning with a damp cloth.
-Soap and water work fine, but soap will dry up the wood.
-We recommend using the Howard Feed-N-Wax Wood Polish & Conditioner provided in your ARTLESS CARES kit if the wood dries up.
-Use it often, it really is the only thing the wood needs to stay beautiful.
+We recommend cleaning ARTLESS pieces with a damp cloth.
+Soap and water work well, and we also recommend using the Howard Feed-N-Wax Wood Polish & Conditioner provided in your ARTLESS CARES kit to prevent dryness.
+Use often, as this is truly the only product needed to preserve the wood’s natural beauty, luster and shine.

-Depending on your home’s environment and usage, we recommend using the Feed-N-Wax often.
-We use it around once a month, but as often as once a week.
+Depending on your home’s environment and usage, we recommend using the Feed-N-Wax once a month or as often as once a week.
 We stand behind this product after years of use and continued satisfaction.

 Feed-N-Wax is a special blend of beeswax, carnauba wax, and orange oil.
 It enhances the natural beauty and depth of grain in all of ARTLESS’ wood products.